bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 <p></p>
 {% endraw %}

-<strong>NOTE: this is a breaking change</strong>.
-Before M13 when we annotated parameters of primary constructors, annotations were written <strong>both</strong> on parameters and fields they are stored in.
+**NOTE: this is a breaking change**.
+Before M13 when we annotated parameters of primary constructors, annotations were written **both** on parameters and fields they are stored in.
 Now they are only written on one of the following (the first applicable): parameter, property, field.
 I.e. if the annotation is applicable to both field and parameter, it will only be written on the parameter now.
 This presents some issues when using Jackson, but there is an easy workaround: use the special [Jackson module for Kotlin](http://mvnrepository.com/artifact/com.fasterxml.jackson.module/jackson-module-kotlin) .
 And the old way didn’t have one.
 Find more information in the [docs](http://kotlinlang.org/docs/reference/annotations.html#annotation-use-site-targets) .
 ### Visibilities